jwhitt3r/Bach/README.md

 The academic paper can be found at:

+In addition, videos and the presentation slides can be found in the documents folder along with a 7zip of the videos used in the demonstration.

 Twitter for the authors

 Exit      |   MuNk

 @Jack_WJ  |   @MuNk__

 # Thank You